youngq0408/Demand-Forecasting-for-stores/README.md

 Total Columns: 9

-record_ID: Unique identifier for each transaction record
+record_ID: Unique identifier for each transaction record/
-week: Date of the record (format: yy/mm/dd)
+week: Date of the record (format: yy/mm/dd)/
 store_id: Identifier for the store
 sku_id:  Identifier for the product (SKU = Stock Keeping Unit)
 total_price:  Final price paid (could include discounts/promotions)
 base_price: Original price of the item
-is_featured_sku: Binary flag (1/0) indicating if the product was featured
+is_featured_sku: Binary flag (1/0) indicating if the product was featured/
 is_display_sku: Binary flag (1/0) indicating if the product was placed in a display area
 units_sold: Target variable — number of units sold during the week